 Knowledge sold as intelligence is humanity’s favorite ploy to suppress independent thinking and impress greater fools.
 Knowledge relies on the aforementioned frozen constitution and mainstream trajectory of thought, a dangerous practice reveling in endless convulsions of downstream thinking.
 At the same time, the evolution of humanity is predicated on the renewal of upstream thinking.
 And no extrapolation of hindsight leads to foresight to break the norm.

 Paralysis of thought is induced by experts reveling in consequence as rebels without a cause.

 I have written for years about how the systems of humanity promulgate precisely the unchallengeable normalizations of truth that prevent humanity from improving its ability to adapt to nature’s moving target.

-The fallacies of ill-formed thinking are omnipresent in a society unwilling to continually reevaluate its foregone conclusions.
+The fallacies of ill-formed thinking are omnipresent in a society unwilling to reevaluate its foregone conclusions continually.
 In a single article called Out With The Lies, I posit how capitalism is not a system, markets do not exist, freedom is not free, wealth is worthless, blind growth is punitive, sustainability is an oxymoron, macro isn’t macro, policy is not policy, the economy does not exist, and government does not govern.
 How many more blankets of deceit can we wrap ourselves in?